 When identifying what channels to focus on to reach your customers, Sabrina suggests doing “your own personal research, like putting yourself in the mind of your customer.
 If they're looking for your product, how would they access it ?
 Is your product bricks-and-mortar?”
 Also think about whether the product is “something where they would put it into Google.”

-Additionally, she suggests “kind of role playing, ”and walking through the process yourself as that persona.”
+Additionally, she suggests “kind of role playing, and walking through the process yourself as that persona.”
 In other words, “a really good touch point if you have just no idea is to go through the process as if you're a new customer looking for the service.”

 Lead People to Where You Want Them To Go

-For businesses, their website is where they want to lead customers to.
+For businesses, their website is where they want to lead customers.
 As Sabrina points out, “I think [for] most businesses, the website is the most valuable, because that is where you have the ability to capture information from them and then continue to nurture them as a lead or a customer.”

 But there are other approaches too.
 “On social media we see that a lot of people don't like to leave platform, they want to stay in platform,” she notes.
 “So even if you're just providing information…they'll have that frequency where they're seeing your ad or your content continually, you know, it'll resonate.”